KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Jo was quick to respond, "Then you can't play."

 Nate acted like she had shot him and fell back dead in his chair.
 Everyone laughed as they downloaded the app and installed it on their phones.
 Jo walked around the table and made sure everyone found the link okay.
 Trip claimed he couldn't find the link, causing Jo to come lean over his shoulder affording him a clear shot of her boobs from her loose fitting top.
 He wasn't so dumb and winked over at Joshua after catching a peek.
-Joshua rolled his eyes, knowing he was checking out his own sister.
+Joshua rolled his eyes, knowing his friend was checking out his own sister.
 He had to talk to Tripp soon, to keep him off of her.

 Joshua left his seat and his phone on the table and pulled Tripp away as Jo passed on to the next helpless victim, this time Melina.
 Joshua pulled Tripp back into the main room out of earshot from the table.
 Tripp shook him off and straightened his shirt.
 "What gives, man.
 I had a straight view of heaven back there."